StephanTheisgen/splean/README.md

 # Conclusion

 It is clear that the original idea of Dave Andersen to use a sampling approach combined with some clever use of probabilistic data structures and some engineering can be successfully turned into an implementation that can fulfill the demands of the Linear Time-Memory Trade-Off Bounty set by John Tromp.
 However, quite some work was needed to really brake the barrier set by the bounty, and this approach only barely improves on this barrier.
-It shows a ~6-8$k_{mem}$ fold slowdown using $\frac{N}{k_{mem}}$ bits at most when compared to lean solver.
+It shows a ~6-8 $k_{mem}$ fold slowdown using $\frac{N}{k_{mem}}$ bits at most when compared to lean solver.
 This is "only" an improvement of +25% to +33% over the 10fold barrier set by the bounty.
 It still behaves linear in time vs memory, reducing the amount of memory increases the runtime linearly with a constant of ~6-8.
 This approach is also quite fragile.
 If, for example, not the ASIC friendly node-pairing approach would be used, the memory demand would be substantially higher to avoid walking forth and back the same edge over and over again in the "walking" step ([see](#3-how-do-we-avoid-just-walking-back-and-forth-the-same-edge)).
 It also crucially relies on the fact that the node degree is 1.
 If the amount of nodes vs. edges would be slightly shifted away from $\frac{M}{N} = 1$ on each side to strictly less than 1.
 The amount of endnodes to store would grow very fast even for a small increase in the node degree (because it will be nearly raised to the power of the proof size, here 42).
 I am not an expert in ASIC design, so I cannot judge if this approach can be used to design an ASIC that is more efficient compared to what is on the market at the moment.
 Judging on what the impact would be and if the approach here can be adapted efficiently to other variants of the Cuckoo Cycle problem is beyond the scope of this study, but I would be happy to engage in a conversation.
 I would like to conclude with some words on why I engaged into this endeavor.
 I really like the Cuckoo Cycle problem and the contribution by John Tromp and others to the crypto currency community!
 I like the idea of a graph-theoretical problem as Proof-Of-Work algorithm and I liked the approach of the Grin community so far.
 All this let me dive deep into the details and finally let me discover and put the pieces together to solve the quest posed by this bounty.
 I hope that this contribution will help to better understand the Cuckoo Cycle PoW and to improve and secure the crypto currencies linked to it.